 Ingredients

-- 1/4 cup neutral oil, such as corn oil
+- 1/4 cup Achiote oil, canola or olive oil

 - 3 teaspoons Sazon seasoning with Coriander and Annatto